tempesta-tech/tempesta/README.md

 server_forward_retries <N>;
 server_forward_timeout <N>;
 ```

 `server_forward_retries` sets the maximum number of attempts to re-forward
 a request to a server.
 If not defined, the default number of attempts is 5.
-The value of zero prohibits re-forwarding of requests completely.
+The value of zero specified for `N` means unlimited number of attempts.

-Note that this value affects certain aspects of Tempesta when forwarding
-requests to a server.
-If a request may be re-sent, then the request's
-data have to be kept around, and only a copy of the data can be sent out.
-If a request may NOT be re-sent to a server, then the data can be sent
-out as is without copying.
-Copying of data of each request for a chance
-that the request may be re-sent may get quite expensive and may affect
-performance.

-If connections with back end servers are stable and are not reset every
-so often, then it would make sense to prohibit re-forwarding of requests
-for better performance.
-Otherwise, if may be useful to permit re-forwarding
-of requests.
-That would significantly decrease the number of error responses
-due to temporary unavailability of a live connection to a back end server.

 `server_forward_timeout` set the maximum time frame in seconds within which
 a request may still be forwarded.
 If not defined, the default time frame
 is 60 seconds.
+The value of zero specified for `N` means unlimited timeout.

-When one or both of these limits is exceeded for a request,
+When one or both of these limits is exceeded for a request, the request is
-the request is evicted and an error is returned to a client.
+evicted and an error is returned to a client.

 When re-forwarding or re-scheduling requests in a failed server connection,
 a special consideration is given to non-idempotent requests.
 Usually